0cfernandes00/Project2-Stream-Compaction/README.md

 I tried a few different methods for optimization.
 I originally implemented it according to the book and lecture slides keeping the kernels seperate.
 I also tried combining the two operations into a single kernel to reduce the time going to the memory copy I currently do before performing the downsweep.
 The preformance change that ended up making a difference was to reduce the number of blocks that are launched based on the number of threads needed for the current iteration of the loop.

 The NSight Compute report seemed to suggest that the bottleneck was largely in computation usage for this algorithm.
-I had originally implemented this algorithm using the pseudocode from the book and slides.
-However combining the upsweep and downsweep kernels into a single kernel (as well as removing the memory copy I was using in my approach), proved to be a benefit in reducing the amount of time.
 ![](img/workeff_scan_compute.png)

 ### Thrust